electric-eloquence/fepper/README.md

 * Leave other control structures within the key, i.e., !#/>^
 * Escape parentheses, carets, and question marks with a backslash.
 * Wrap the key in single quotes.
-* Follow the closing quote with a colon, space, pipe, and the numeral 2.
+* Follow the closing quote with a colon, space, pipe, the numeral 2, and a newline `: |2`
 * Indent each line of the value by at least two spaces.

 Run `fp syncback` or `fp template` to execute the Templater.